top of page

 The central achievement of the 2024–2025 year was the official establishment and opening of the Esperance Wildlife Hospital.
 This facility, which commenced operation in 2025, is a monumental accomplishment, fulfilling the urgent need for a dedicated, non-metropolitan wildlife hospital in Western Australia.

-Thanks to the generous support of the DPIRD and physical efforts and personal financial contributions of Lori-Ann Shibish and Colin Ingram, plus critical infrastructure donations from Southern Ports, the Shire of Esperance, and the Esperance Bay Rotary Club of, the hospital is fully equipped to provide 24-hour emergency triage, stabilisation and advanced care.
+Thanks to the generous support of the DPIRD and the physical efforts and personal financial contributions of Lori-Ann Shibish and Colin Ingram, along with critical infrastructure donations from Southern Ports, the Shire of Esperance, and the Esperance Bay Rotary Club, the hospital is fully equipped to provide 24-hour emergency triage, stabilization, and advanced care.

-In its initial weeks of operation, the hospital swiftly demonstrated its necessity, admitting patients ranging from orphaned ducklings and raptors to disoriented seabirds and injured macropods.
+In its initial weeks of operation, the hospital swiftly demonstrated its necessity.
+It admitted patients ranging from orphaned ducklings and raptors to disoriented seabirds and injured macropods.
 By the end of the financial year, we were already tracking toward a significant annual patient load, underscoring our vital role as a safety net for native fauna across the Goldfields-Esperance region.

 Wildlife Rescue and Rehabilitation